accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/methodologie.md

 ##### Android

-Using an external keyboard with Android requires a few additional settings to be effective.
-In order for the interfaces and functions to be fully accessible from the keyboard, you need to use the [Switch Access](https://support.google.com/accessibility/android/answer/6122836) application with an external keyboard.
+Using an external keyboard with Android can be done in several ways, and the EN 301 549 standard does not impose a method.

+###### Keyboard access only

+The simplest method is to connect an external keyboard via USB or *Bluetooth* to the mobile terminal, and perform the tests without any settings.

+You can consult the [list of keyboard shortcuts available for Android](https://appt.org/en/docs/android/features/keyboard-access) in order to navigate efficiently.

+###### Keyboard access with an accessibility service

+If the tests are not satisfactory, it is possible to perform additional tests using the accessibility service [Switch Access](https://support.google.com/accessibility/android/answer/6122836?hl=fr).

-A configuration guide allows you to configure your external keyboard step by step by defining switches.
-It is available in *Settings &gt; Accessibility &gt; Switch Access &gt; Settings &gt; Open setup guide*.
+A guide allows you to configure your external keyboard step by step by defining switches, it is available in <em>Settings &gt; Accessibility &gt; <span lanf="en">Switch Access</span> &gt; Settings &gt; Open setup guide</em>.
 You will associate two actions:

-- *Next*: press the key on the keyboard you wish to associate (we recommend <kbd>Tab</kbd> to retain the keys used when browsing on a computer).
+- *Next*: press the keyboard key you wish to associate (we recommend <kbd>Tab</kbd> to keep the keys used when browsing on a computer).
-- *Select*: press the key on the keyboard you wish to associate (we recommend <kbd>Enter</kbd> to retain the keys used when navigating on a computer).
+- *Select*: press the keyboard key you wish to associate (we recommend <kbd>Enter</kbd> to keep the keys used when navigating on a computer).

-Once you have completed the first configuration stage (using the configuration guide), you will need to set up other navigation keys:
+Once the first configuration step is completed (using the configuration guide), it will be necessary to configure other navigation keys:

-- *Switch Access* *&gt; Settings &gt; Assign switches for scanning*: Associate the *Previous* setting with a key or key combination (we recommend <kbd>Shift + Tab</kbd>)
+- *Switch Access &gt; Settings &gt; Assign switches for scanning*: Associate the  *Previous* setting with a key or key combination (we recommend <kbd>Shift + Tab</kbd>)
-- *Switch Access* *&gt; Settings &gt; Assign switches to global actions*: Associate the *Back* parameter with a key or key combination (we recommend <kbd>ESC</kbd>)
+- *Switch Access &gt; Settings &gt; Assign switches to global actions*: Associate the *Back* setting with a key or key combination (we recommend <kbd>ESC</kbd>)

 #### Test applications